coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

 built, the entire image needs to be processed (although the tool likely works only on a small part of it)

-It’s built in a Chrome OS-like configuration (simplified at places to avoid distracting from the important parts), so it has three CBFS regions, and several data regions for its own purpose (similar to GBB, FWID, VPD, …).
+It’s built in a ChromeOS-like configuration (simplified at places to avoid distracting from the important parts), so it has three CBFS regions, and several data regions for its own purpose (similar to GBB, FWID, VPD, …).
 After the regions are filled, one data region must be post-processed to contain